oroinc/documentation/user_guide/system_entities_opportunities.rst

 If you want to upload multiple Opportunity instances manually or from a third-party enterprise application, it is worth considering our *Import* option.
 OroCRM can process .scv files that correspond to the Data template.

-Click |Bdropdown| on the **Import** button in the top right corner of the *Sales\Opportunities* page.
-Choose *Download Data Template*.
+Click |Bdropdown| on the :kbd:`Import` button in the top right corner of the *Sales\Opportunities* page.
+Choose :kbd:`Download Data Template`.
 Prepare a .csv file that corresponds the template and click *Import* button, choose the .csv file for import, carefully read through the submission form and confirm the import.

 .. caution::